Pallet: Dimensions

 Lightweight plastic pallets can weigh as little as 3 to 15 lb, while heavier models may weigh up to 300 lb.
 Standard GMA pallets can hold up to 4,60 lbs.

 Heavy duty International Plant Protection Convention (IPPC) Pallets are approximately 44 in wide by 48 in long, have three wood stringers that are a nominal 4 in high by 3 in wide timber, and weigh about 135 lbs.
-Their deck is fully covered by 30 mm plywood, and is painted in blue in European and Russian countries.
+Their deck is fully covered by 30 mm plywood, and is painted in blue in Europe and Russia.

 Two-way pallets are designed to be lifted by the deckboards.

 Four-way pallets, or pallets for heavy loads (or general-purpose systems that might have heavy loads) are best lifted by their more rigid stringers.
 These pallets are usually heavier, bigger and more durable than two-way pallets.

 ISO

 The International Organization for Standardization (ISO) sanctions six pallet dimensions, detailed in ISO Standard 6780:2003 Flat pallets for intercontinental materials handling — Principal dimensions and tolerances, which was reviewed and confirmed in 2014: